fieldtrip/website/tutorial/sourcemodel.md

 When you are doing a group study, where you want to combine the source-reconstructed data across multiple subjects, you can do this in two ways:

 1. Interpolation of functional data followed by volumetric spatial normalization;
-2. Anticipate the spatial normalization, and perform source-reconstruction for each subject on a subject-specific grid, that maps onto a template grid in spatially normalized space.
+2. Anticipate the spatial normalization, and perform source reconstruction for each subject on a subject-specific grid, that maps onto a template grid in spatially normalized space.

 We recommend the second strategy, but for completeness we also describe the first strategy.